Motel Paradis

 Motel Paradis (English: Paradise Motel) is a Canadian television crime drama series, which was broadcast on Club Illico from October 11, 2022.
 Its six episodes are directed by Sophie Deraspe, who co-wrote the screenplay with Stéphane Hogue.
-It stars Nahéma Ricci as Jen, who believes her teen sister Noémie (Vivi-Anne Riel) did not die by suicide, three years earlier.
+It stars Nahéma Ricci as Jen, who believes her teenage sister Noémie (Vivi-Anne Riel) did not die by suicide, three years earlier.
 Jen returns to her village of Val-Paradis and is assisted by retired police detective, Alain (Stéphane Gagnon).
 The series is set in rural Quebec.
 It was streamed via Australia's SBS on Demand from August 2024.

 Premise

 In 2021, Jen has a near-death experience, which results in visions of her missing sister, Noémie.
 Jen returns to her rural village of Val-Paradis with former police detective, Alain to resolve the mystery of Noémie's disappearance in 2018.
 Jen's mother, Brigitte resides in the family's now-defunct Motel Paradis.
 Jen and Noémie had both been cleaners there before Noémie's disappearance.
 Fellow locals are mostly closed-mouthed and uncooperative.
 Jen encounters her former boyfriend, Simon.
 Bar manager, William employs Jen as a bar attendant.
 Local police boss, Patrick is ineffectual.
 He had determined that Noémie drowned by suicide, but her body was never recovered.
 Alain and Jen learn that the motel's best room was fitted with a spy camera, which recorded sexual activities of various clients, especially musician, Carl.
 Amateur porn videos filmed by that camera have appeared on the dark web for pay-per-view.
 The website was created by Simon, Carl and William as a money-making scheme.

 Alain re-investigates Noémie's quad bike, which shows yellow paint from a school bus.
 He finds a black painted bus in the local scrapyard, with its lower layer matching the bike.
 Another local police officer, Éviva joins Alain's private investigation.
 Once Simon is revealed as the camera's installer and video editor, he is shunned by locals.
 Simon grabs Patrick's gun and shoots himself dead.
 Montreal-based detective Geneviève undertakes the investigation of Simon's death and appoints Éviva as assistant.
 Jen finds Simon's computer, which includes some of the hotel camera's videos.
 She initially suspects Carl, but Brigitte admits that Carl is Noémie's biological father.
 Geneviève and Éviva discover Simon's hard disc and a cryptocurrency thumb drive.
 Three years ago, William tells his father, Jean about a video showing him buying illegal weapons.
 Jean learns details of Williams's scheme and bashes Carl unconscious.